C. Djeacoumar

 C. Djeacoumar is an Indian politician from All India NR Congress.
 In May 2021, he was elected as a member of the Puducherry Legislative Assembly from Mangalam (constituency).
 He defeated Sun.
 Kumaravel of Dravida Munnetra Kazhagam by 14,221 votes in 2021 Puducherry Assembly election.

-He served as a local administration minister in the DMK-TMC coalition government led by R V Janikaraman (DMK) between 1996 and 1999.
+He serves as a minister in the AINRC-BJP coalition government led by NR Rangaswamy (AINRC) since 2021.